Phildo/expandpass/README.md

 ...
 ```

-NOTE: THIS WILL NOT GUARANTEE TOTAL UNIQUENESS.
+Note: THIS WILL NOT GUARANTEE TOTAL UNIQUENESS.
 Deleting the first letter and substituting the second for "A" is identical to deleting the second letter and substituting the first.
 Combined modifications can thus be redundant.

 You can compose modifications in sequence as well: